day0market/pyalgotrader/docs/cta_strategy.md

 ### Stop Strategy
 - Check the startup state strategy；
-- Call the strategy of classon_stop()Function stops Policy；
+- Call the strategy of classon_stop()Function stops strategy；
-- Update Policy startup stateFalse；
+- Update strategy startup stateFalse；
 - All transactions for the commission（Market Order/Limit Order/Local stop single）Operation carried out withdrawals；
-- The policy parameters，The latest technology indicators，And the number of positions to save.vntrader/cta_strategy_data.jsonInside；
+- The strategy parameters, The latest technology indicators, And the number of positions to save.vntrader/cta_strategy_data.jsonInside；
-- In the graphical interface status update policy。
+- In the graphical interface status update strategy.

 ```
     def stop_strategy(self, strategy_name: str):